Juli66/bis620.2022/README.md

 [![codecov](https://codecov.io/gh/Juli66/bis620.2022/branch/main/graph/badge.svg?token=JJ6DNAPCHY)](https://codecov.io/gh/Juli66/bis620.2022)
 <!-- badges: end -->

-The goal of bis620.2022 is to visualize time seire dataset, also including spectral signature plot.
+The goal of bis620.2022 is to visualize time seire dataset And also including a functionality of spectral signature plot.
+The dataset ukb_accel included is from UKBiobank.

 ## Test Coverage